mleibeng/mleibeng/README.md

 ### 🧑🏻‍💻 About Me:
 I am a Student at 42Heilbronn

-- 💡 I’m currently building several small projects in Go, Js and C++.
+- 💡 I’m currently building several small projects in Go, C and C++.

-- 📜 Exploring Software Architecture and Algorithms.
+- 📜 Exploring Software Architecture, specifically Web Servers at the moment.

 - 🚧 In my free time I build fun side projects, like LoRas, or try to learn different languages like JS.